 Related Reading: School Options in Colorado Springs

 Why do we live here?

-My choice is to have less traffic, less speed of life, but enjoy our little “quirkiness” that we have here.
-At times Colorado Springs could feel really small, in that case, I simply zip up to Denver.
-However, this does not happen very often.
+There is plenty of wildlife where we live and I enjoy it all.
+My choice is to have less traffic, a slower pace of life, but enjoy our little “quirkiness” that we have here.
+Occasionally, Colorado Springs can feel really small, and thenI simply zip up to Denver.

 If you are ready to establish your roots in Colorado Springs then give us a call and let us show you why it was ranked among the Best Places to Live in the United States by US News and World Report!
 We would love to help you find your perfect place to call home.
 Contact me, Susanna, at 719-321-0800 or send an email to: firstname.lastname@example.org

 Interested in moving to Colorado Springs?
 Read our Relocation Guide